QED0711/spiccato/README.md

 `Spiccato` handles this process for you, but is still bound by the limits of JavaScript object stringification.
 For instance, you cannot have circular structures or functions in your state if it is being connected to `localStorage`.
 To learn more about stringification, see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 In situations where your state does have a value that cannot be stringified, you can omit that specific value though `privateState` (see [storageOptions](#storage-options)).

 You should also be aware that placing state in `localStorage` makes it easily accessible to the end user.
-Any `localStorage` value can be accessed and modified without any special permisions, and so you should refrain from placing any values in there that you do not want the end user to have complete control over.
+Any `localStorage` value can be accessed and modified without any special permissions, and so you should refrain from placing any values in there that you do not want the end user to have complete control over.

 ---
 ### Basic Usage

 ```
-cosnt stateSchema = {
+const stateSchema = {
     user: {name: "", isAdmin: false},
     cart: [],
 }

-const manager = new Spiccato(stateSchemea, {id: "localStorageDemo"});
+const manager = new Spiccato(stateSchema, {id: "localStorageDemo"});

 manager.connectToLocalStorage({
     persistKey: "lsDemo", // this is the key under which the state will be saved in localStorage
-    iniitalizeFromLocalStorage: false, // store in localStorage only for this session
+    initializeFromLocalStorage: false, // store in localStorage only for this session
     privateState: [["user", "isAdmin"]] // keep some state private so the end user cannot access it.
     providerID: "stateProvider"
 })